Dr. Ronald K. Mitchell

 increase the effectiveness of value creation in West Texas.

-With Professor David Wyrick, Brian Pierce Bagely Chain in Engineering, Professor Mitchell is also in the process of introducing the cross-discplinary
+Initially, with Professor David Wyrick, former Brian Pierce Bagely Chain in Engineering, Professor Mitchell introduced the cross-discplinary

-CTE Program: the Certificate in Technology Entrepreneurship; where students from both Colleges of Engineering and Business work toegether to enable the creation of
+CTE Program: the Certificate in Technology Entrepreneurship; where students from both Colleges of Engineering and Business worked toegether to enable the creation of

 This website has been created and is maintained: (a) to provide transparency and accountability in the work of Dr. Mitchell as the Jean Austin Bagley Chair in Management in the Rawls College of Business at Texas Tech University, (and formerly to provide the same service to stakeholders in his role as the Winspear Chair in Public Policy and Business at the University of Victoria, BC, Canada), (b) to assist in the dissemination of Dr. Mitchell's research to fellow scholars, policy makers, and business practitioners, by making this work easily accessible, and (c) to highlight many of the teaching and venture analysis methods that Dr. Mitchell has found to be valuable as an educator and business advisor.